Best Induction Hobs with Extractor (UK 2022)

 • Complex installation – Ducted extractors require additional pipework

-Is an Induction Hob with a Built-in Extractor Worth it?
+Is an Induction Hob with Built-in Extractor Worth it?

 An integral extractor is far more streamlined than a separate fan or cooker hood.
-It’s also highly efficient at extracting steam, grease, and fumes before they hcancirculate beyond the hob itself.
+It’s also highly efficient at extracting steam, grease and fumes before they have the chance to circulate beyond the hob itself.
 It’s ideal for both spacious and compact kitchens.